marinavbrown/MBSE/README.md

         ```"Hello" + " " + "World!"```

     - Hit the Play button at the top of the worksheet.
-    - You should get a split window with a response from the compiler on the left (it might take a minute) saying:
+    - You should get a response from the compiler (it might take a minute) saying:

         ```res0: String = Hello World!```

     - If so, you are good to go and your Scala/Intellij environment is set up correctly!

-Now, go take a look at the files in ```Week4``` to get started programming.
+Once you get things working, take a look in the ```src``` folder. ```1 - Intro to Scala``` contains a set of introductory exercises to get you started with the language.